Oats worthy of sowing

 Need some spice?
 Drop by the Wax Myrtle tree.
 How about a little something for the peace pipe?
 Drop by the Wax Myrtle tree.
 Are the mosquitoes bothering you?
 Drop by the Wax Myrtle tree.
 Want to see a Tachycineta bicolor?
 Drop by the Wax Myrtle.
 Tree Swallows in winter love it, eating the berries in a whirlwind.
 If you’re a birder other winged-ones that like the high-energy berries include the Bobwhite, Wild Turkey, Wablers, Vireos, Kinglets and the tiny Carolina Wren, which is more tail than bird.

-Native Indians used the leaves for seasoning as we would a bay leaf.
+Native Americans used the leaves for seasoning as we would a bay leaf.
 The berries were used for seasoning as well but sparingly as they are waxy.
 Grind them and use like pepper.
-Though used as a seasoning, that was not the wax myrtle’s main value: The berries when boiled yield a wax that is excellent for making candles.
+Though used as a seasoning, that was not the wax myrtle’s main value: The berries when boiled yield a green wax that is excellent for making candles.
 Indeed, that is reflected in the tree’s name Myrica cerifera, MEER-ih-kuh ser-IF-er-uh.

 Cerifera means “wax bearing going back to the Greek word Keri for the small bees wax candles used in church services.
 Myrica is Greek myrike (μυρίκη) which was the Greek name for the “tamarisk” a tree that is aromatic like the wax myrtle.
 The aroma of the wax myrtle’s leaves can keep mosquitos away.
 Rub the leaves on you.
 The natives smoked the leaves for the same reason.

-Also called the bayberry, as in Bayberry candle, the tree was used extensively by the Indians for a variety of ways including as a pain killer, a pick-me-up, a diuretic, emetic, febrifuge, tonsil gargle, for headaches, stomach aches, to kill worms and for dysentery.
+Also called the bayberry, as in Bayberry candle, the tree was used extensively by the natives for a variety of ways including as a pain killer, a pick-me-up, a diuretic, emetic, febrifuge, tonsil gargle, for headaches, stomach aches, to kill worms and for dysentery.

 And least you think your life has not been touched by the wax myrtle, its leaves are used to improve the foaming of beer.
 Think of that the next time you enjoy a stein of suds.